ro6ley/drf-diary/README.md

   $ ./manage.py runserver
 ```

-The site should now be running at `http://localhost:8080/docs`
+The site should now be running at `http://localhost:8080/`.

 To log into Django administration site as a super user,
 visit `http://localhost:8080/admin`

+## Documentation

+Once up and running the documentation is available at: `http://localhost:8080/docs`

 ## Database Configuration